ricardogsilva/pycsw/README.rst

 * *Server* - The usual entrypoint for an incoming request.
 A server may include several services.
 The server selects the default service of each type from its list of services.
-The server also has the following responsabilities:
+The server also has the following responsibilities:

   * Load configuration parameters. pycsw aims at being very flexible and being an attractive platform for integrating with other tools (as is the case